llvm/llvm-project/llvm/docs/LangRef.rst

 The arguments (``%a`` and ``%b``) may be of any integer type or a vector with integer element type.
-The argument types must match each other, and the return type must be at least as wide as ``i2``, to uphold the three possible return values.
+The argument types must match each other, and the return type must be at least as wide as ``i2``, to hold the three possible return values.

 .. _int_memcpy: